smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ### 1.3.1 Apache Tomcat on a single host

 This is suitable for laptops and developers with no access from other machines.
 Download and install tomcat; make sure your firewall blocks port 8080.
-You do **NOT** need to follow the OWASP guidelines or to configure TLS.
+You do **NOT** need to follow the OWASP guidelines or to configure TLS as described in [Securing Tomcat](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/Readme.md#82-securing-tomcat).

 ### 1.3.2 Apache Tomcat for internet use

 The is the normal production use case.
 It is important that Apache Tomcat is installed securely.
+It is *NOT* required for laptops.

 Download Apache Tomcat 8.5 and follow the [OWASP Tomcat guidelines](https://www.owasp.org/index.php/Securing_tomcat#Sample_Configuration_-_Good_Security) for securing tomcat with good security.